-On July 7, 2019 DBAG announced a fundamental transformation intended to enable DBAG to become more profitable, improve stockholder returns and drive long-term growth (Restructure).
-See note 3 and note 20 for additional information related to the impact of the Restructure on the Corporation.
+On July 7, 2019 DBAG announced a transformation intended to enable DBAG to become more profitable, improve stockholder returns and drive long-term growth (Restructure).
+See note 3 for additional information related to the impact of the Restructure on the Corporation.